avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

    <avocado.core.spawners.common.BaseSpawner>`, with
    :class:`ProcessSpawner
    <avocado.core.spawners.process.ProcessSpawner>` being the default
-3. For each :class:`avocado.core.nrunner.Runnable` found by the resolver, turns it into a :class:`avocado.core.nrunner.Task`, which means giving it the following extra information:
+3. For each :class:`avocado.core.nrunner.runnable.Runnable` found by
+   the resolver, turns it into a :class:`avocado.core.nrunner.Task`, which means giving it the following extra information:

   a.
 The status server(s) that it should report to
   b.
 An unique identification, so that its messages to the status